livepeer/go-livepeer/README.md

 ### Using Amazon S3 for storing stream's data

 You can use S3 to store source and transcoded data.
 For that livepeer should be run like this `livepeer -s3bucket region/bucket -s3creds accessKey/accessKeySecret`.
-Stream's data will be saved into directory `MANIFESTID_NONCE`, where MANIFESTID - id of the manifest associeated with stream, NONCE - random number that uniquely identifies this stream.
+Stream's data will be saved into directory `MANIFESTID`, where MANIFESTID - id of the manifest associated with stream.
 In this directory will be saved all the segments data, plus manifest, named `MANIFESTID_full.m3u8`.
 Livepeer node doesn't do any storage management, it only saves data and never deletes it.

-### Becoming a Transcoder
+### Becoming an Orchestrator

 We'll walk through the steps of becoming a transcoder on the test network.
 To learn more about the transcoder, refer to the [Livepeer whitepaper](https://github.com/livepeer/wiki/blob/master/WHITEPAPER.md) and the [Transcoding guide](http://livepeer.readthedocs.io/en/latest/transcoding.html).

-- `livepeer --rinkeby --transcoder` to start the node as a transcoder.
+- `livepeer --rinkeby --transcoder` to start the node as an orchestrator with an attached local transcoder .

 - `livepeer_cli` - make sure you have test ether and test Livepeer token.
 Refer to the Quick Start section for getting test ether and test tokens.